scc693/apple-docs-sync-template/README.md

 When running the GitHub Actions workflow locally with [`act`](https://github.com/nektos/act), the script automatically falls back to fixtures because `act` sets the `ACT` environment variable.

 You can provide custom fixtures by setting `APPLE_DOCS_FIXTURE_DIR` to a directory containing `<output>.html` files that match entries in `docs-config/apple_urls.txt`.

+## Regenerating the sitemap configuration

+The helper script `scripts/generate_docs_config.py` can crawl Apple developer sitemaps and rebuild `docs-config/apple_urls.txt` as your source of truth changes.
+The crawler understands nested sitemap indexes and now also supports compressed sitemap indexes (`.xml.gz`), inflating them automatically while it discovers URLs.